vladp/CppOrm/README.txt

 it into the database (see example below) using any of the boost serializers (xml, text, binary).

 You do not need to use 'database' to just use the serialization.
-However all the stuff is now comingled into one header file -- so database supports will need to be compiled in for now
+However all the stuff is now commingled into one header file -- so database supports will need to be compiled in for now

 *  Uses OTL for Database independent database access